-6.1.3 The fast track referral system is accessed by contacting the Council's Customer Services.
-The Customer Services staff will obtain the relevant details from the customer and a request is then generated and sent to the relevant department.
-A contractor is then appointed (subject to funding approval) to carry out the works.

-6.2 Minor adaptations - other

-- 6.2.1 For adaptation works which cost less than £1,000 but are not covered by the 'fast track' process, the tenant should contact Derbyshire County Council for an OT to carry out a detailed assessment of their needs. - 6.2.2 Following their assessment, the OT will then make a referral to the Council detailing the adaptations required.
-A contractor will then be appointed (subject to funding approval) to carry out the works.

-6.3 Major adaptations

-- 6.3.1 In the case of major adaptations, the tenant should contact Derbyshire County Council for an OT to carry out a detailed assessment of their needs.
+- 6.1.3 The fast track referral system is accessed by contacting the Council's Customer Services.
+The Customer Services staff will obtain the relevant details from the customer and a request is then generated and sent to the Housing Repairs and Improvements Team, a contractor is then appointed (subject to funding approval) to carry out the works. - 6.2 Minor adaptations other - 6.2.1 For adaptation works which cost less than £1,000 but are not covered by the 'fast track' process, the tenant should contact Derbyshire County Council for an OT to carry out a detailed assessment of their needs. - 6.2.2 Following their assessment, the OT will then make a referral to the Council detailing the adaptations required.
+A contractor will then be appointed (subject to funding approval) to carry out the works. - 6.3 Major adaptations - 6.3.1 In the case of major adaptations, the tenant should contact the Council's Housing Services.
+A case officer will then be appointed to liaise with the tenant and their family.
+The role of this officer will be to work with the tenant to identify the most appropriate solution to their accessibility needs.
+This may include: - Arranging a transfer to alternative more suitable accommodation, - Arranging a transfer that already has similar adaptations in situ - Arranging for Derbyshire County Council for an OT to carry out a detailed assessment of their needs. - Give appropriate advice with regard to other Council and partner agencies services that may be of use to the tenant, including Careline services.

+Where the Council agrees that adaptation works will be completed this will be confirmed in writing to the tenant and a visit from the OT service will be arranged.
+The Council will also provide an estimate of the total cost to be paid, the Council's contribution and that required by the tenant.

 Following their visit, the OT will produce a written referral which details the assessment of the individual's needs and makes recommendations for any necessary adaptations.
-These recommendations will normally form the basis of any scheme of works. - 6.3.2 The OT will then forward the written referral to the Council who will then nominate a case officer to liaise with the tenant through the whole process.
+These recommendations will normally form the basis of any scheme of works.